DockerCorp/Docker-Symfony/README.md

 # Docker-Symfony
-This Docker template will provide you with a complete environment for Symfony.
+This Docker template provide a complete environment for Symfony.

 - PHP 8.1
 - Composer